-In real life, children learn as they go, they learn through fun and spontaneous interactions, they learn effortlessly; when speaking becomes a mean rather than the purpose, the natural learning process can take place, fearlessly, confidently.
+In real life, children learn as they go, they learn through fun and spontaneous interactions, they learn effortlessly; when speaking becomes a mean rather than an end, the natural learning process can take place, fearlessly, confidently.

 At Fabrique Bilingue, we communicate only in English.
-We create situations of immersion where bilingual and English speaking kids come together with children wanting learn English to play and create things together.
+We create situation immersion where bilingual and English-speaking kids come together with children wanting learn English to play and create things together.
 The adults in charge are here to facilitate everyone’s learning.
 The focus is on what we do together and how we interact.
-English is our mean to communicate, play, and create, English is fun, alive, enjoyable.
+English is our mean to communicate, play, and create.
+English is fun, alive, enjoyable.

 We offer all sorts of fun English immersion sessions that we call Playdates, at Fabrique Bilingue or in your classrooms.
-We provide help for teachers, educators, and school directors who wish create and implement an English bilingual curriculum, tailored to their own style and needs, in order to help the children reach English fluency much faster.
+We provide help for teachers, educators, and school directors who wish to create and implement an English bilingual curriculum – tailored to their own style and needs – in order to help the children reach English fluency faster and with ease.

 Problem solving skills through project-based learning

-Except for the 2nd half of the 20th century, life has always been about adapting to changes.
-The comfort and stability gained from the 50s to the late 90s made us believe that we could rest on our laurels and be ok.
-Lately we are realizing that nothing is less true and that to be able to problem solve together is key to our survival.
-As the world changes faster and faster, solutions to all sorts of challenging situations need to be found.
-More than ever, learning to keep cool, figure out what you already know or need to learn, we need to learn to keep cool, figure out what we already know, and then what we need to learn.
-We need to be resourceful and creative, and have the ability to plan and follow through, and all of this while working with others in good faith through the entire process.
-This, and more, is what our children must master to face the future.
+Life has always been about adapting to change.
+The comfort and stability gained since the 50s briefly made us think otherwise but we quickly realised that nothing could be less true; to be able to adapt and problem solve together is key to our survival.
+As the world changes fast, solutions to all sorts of challenging situations need to be found.
+More than ever, learning to stay calm, figure out what you already know or need to learn, being resourceful and creative, and planning and following through with it, working together with others in good faith throughout the process, these are all skills our children must master to face the future.

 Project Based Learning is the ideal format to develop these skills, which is why Fabrique Bilingue is committed to using PBL throughout the Playdates, but also to helping other educators, teachers, and directors enjoy the processes and rewards of Project Based Teaching.